 Welcome to the Nurse’s Corner

-Hearing and vision play an important role in communicating, and comprehending the daily classroom discussions, and assignments.
-If misdiagnosed this can affect the student ability to learn.
-School and home connection are very important.
-Parents and the school must work together in order to help the students succeed.
-KAA encourage parents to show interest in the health and well being of their children by helping the child to develop respect, responsibility, healthy eating habits, boosting motivation, and establishing good behavior.First Read About Preventative Measures on how to combat an Allergic reaction to seasonal allergies:
+Hearing and vision play an important role in communicating, and comprehending the daily classroom discussions and assignments.
+If misdiagnosed this can affect the student in many ways, including the ability to learn.
+School and home connections are very important.
+Parents and the school must work together to help students succeed.
+KAA encourages parents to show interest in the health and well-being of their children by helping the child to develop respect, responsibility, healthy eating habits, boosting motivation, and establishing good behavior.
+Please remember to make an appointment with the ophthalmologist and the audiologist.Preventative measures to combat allergic reactions to seasonal allergies:

-- Administration of anti-histamines such as Zyrtec and Benadryl.
+- Administration of antihistamines such as Zyrtec and Benadryl.

-- A salt water nasal saline flush is helpful for a runny nose and congestion.
-Also, a salt water gargle is helpful for an itchy throat and sneezing.
+- A saltwater nasal saline flush is helpful for a runny nose and congestion.
+Also, a saltwater gargle is helpful for an itchy throat and sneezing.

-Denise Jalloh RN, BSN
+Mona Abed RN, BSN